open-voice-interoperability/docs/README.md

 # docs
-specifications, documentation and educational material for the Open Voice Interoperability Initiative Project
+Specifications, documentation and educational material for the Open Voice Interoperability Initiative Project